 Writing Revise

 The revision loop for writing projects.
-Consumes .claude/REVIEW.md (produced by /writing-review) and applies targeted fixes, then completes the workflow when all issues are resolved.
+Consumes .planning/REVIEW.md (produced by /writing-review) and applies targeted fixes, then completes when the blocking issues (critical + major) are resolved — residual minor polish notes are advisory and the writer accepts them at the iteration cap (they do not block completion).

 Shared Enforcement